pcordemans/presentation-template/presentation.md

 # Analysis

+> It's my way on the highway, I stand on my stripes.
+> -- Wim Helsen

 <!--
 - What are the constraints of the problem?
 - Which criteria are important, which are nice to have?